 Subhas Chandra Bose and other young nationalists of Congress who did not subscribe to Gandhiji's morbid mania for non-violence, meanwhile had grown as a very popular centre of dynamic nationalist force tended towards socialist economic programmes.
 They, particularly Subhas was very close to non-Muslim League progressive Muslim leaders.
 Nehru's stances were peculiar.
-Sometimes he used to write long letters to Gandhiji rather harshly, and next to that, surrendered to Gandhji's wishes.269
+Sometimes he used to write long letters to Gandhiji rather harshly, and next to that, surrendered to Gandhji's wishes.'69

-Gandhi-Arwin pact, 1931 caused only the withdrawal of third noncooperation movement and joining of Congress in the second Round Table Conference.
+Gandhi-Arwin pact, 1931 caused only the withdrawal of third non-cooperation movement and joining of Congress in the second Round Table Conference.

 Thence came Indian Administrative Act, 1935.
-Congress rejected the Act but 'there was no doubt in anybody's mind that it should contest the elections, and its outstanding performance in the Central Assembly strengthened this view'70 million people enjoyed francise right according to this Act.
+Congress rejected the Act but 'there was no doubt in anybody's mind that it should contest the elections, and its outstanding performance in the Central Assembly strengthened this view' 70 was a prelude, in the constitutional way, to the partition of India.
+The results of the elections were revealing.
+Only 12% of the total population or near about 35 million people enjoyed francise right according to this Act.
 Elections in the Central Assembly and the Provincial Assemblies projected a very significant